Skip to main content

 See the archivist overview

-Every upload now gets a Photo Insight report — a full damage assessment, era estimate, ranked repair plan, and conservation guidance, all generated automatically before you spend a single credit.
+Every upload now gets a Photo Insight report — a full damage assessment, era estimate, ranked repair plan, and conservation guidance, all generated automatically before you use a single restore.

 • Photo Insight detects specific damage types — fading, scratches, tears, stains, glare, blur — and tags each one so you know exactly what the AI is working with.